Developer

 The updated code may include changes that depend on new permissions but since only the app code was upgraded, some permissions might be missing.
 To handle such cases, use the permissions SDK to verify if the permission exists and gracefully handle if the needed permission does not exist.

-The Permissions SDK is available for both frontend (@forge/react) and backend (@forge/api) code.
+The Permissions SDK is available for both frontend (@forge/react for UIKit, @forge/bridge for Custom UI) and backend (@forge/api) code.

 Frontend SDK